soxfan2307/CS499-ePortfolio/README.md

 - **C++ Buffer Overflow Project** – addressed vulnerabilities by improving buffer protections, reinforcing both technical competence and security awareness.
 - **Database Helper** – emphasized secure data management and parameterized queries to protect against SQL injection.

-These projects shaped my professional values by reinforcing the importance of **clean design, secure code, and maintainable systems**—principles that guide me as I enter the cybersecurity field.
+These projects shaped my professional values by reinforcing the importance of **clean design, secure code, and maintainable systems—principles** principles that guide me as I enter the cybersecurity field.

 ---